fbpx

 When can I sign up for group classes/when will new classes be posted?
 What is a 'session?'

+See our current school schedule here.
 Our music school runs on a calendar of six 8-week long “sessions” throughout the calendar year.
-During each session, many classes run through all 8 weeks, while some run for 4-7 weeks, and workshops meet 1-3 times.
+During each session, most classes run through all 8 weeks, while some run for 4-7 weeks, and workshops meet 1-3 times.
+New classes are typically posted 4-5 weeks before the start of each session, and additional workshops and short classes are posted midway through each session.

 What are the different kinds of group classes offered?